 Body lift surgery, or circumferential lipectomy, is an operation that removes excess flabby skin from the tummy, outer thighs, hips and buttocks.
-Most commonly this procedure is sought following significant to massive weight loss.
+Most patients seek this following significant to massive weight loss.
 Bodylift can also, however, give dramatic aesthetic improvement in middle age even if massive weight loss has not occurred.

 Bodylift is far less common than a tummy tuck, which tightens skin only in the front.
-Relatively recently the importance of skin laxity and collapse of the outer hip, thigh and buttock regions has been recognised.
+Relatively recently experts recognise the importance of skin laxity and collapse of the outer hip, thigh and buttock regions.
 In such cases, just as removing the excess skin and fat from the front of the body (abdominoplasty) makes sense, so does removal of excess skin and fat from the sides and back of the body.

 BEFORE AND AFTER PHOTOS